A Criminal Converted:

 Filled with regret for his past misdeeds — his numerous thefts, his wanton violence, his brutal treatment of his family — Wright turned to a life of evangelical activity.
 In the mean streets south of the river, where once he had been feared and respected, he now sold cheap bibles, supported in his struggle against old temptations by Maria, who, like her husband, had been transformed that evening in the theatre.
-Now he won a new reputation, as a counsellor to those who hoped to turn their back on crime, and as a preacher who could hold an audience under his spell.
+Now he won a new reputation as a counsellor to those who hoped to turn their back on crime and a preacher who could hold an audience under his spell.

 The newspapers found it all fascinating.
 In 1875 one rather impressionable journalist took himself down to Camberwell to see at first hand what went on at an evangelical meeting.
 He clearly regarded the journey south of the river as an adventure in itself, and his account was laced with a voyeuristic pleasure at the ‘dangers’ he had to negotiate.
 Walking from Waterloo Junction he witnessed three drink-fuelled fights being broken up by the police.
 The night air crackled with foul language, and he was struck by the jaded and careworn features of the people he passed, who seemed to him to be old before their time.

 Arriving at the venue in Southampton Street — a tent with an earth floor and hard wooden seats — he was surprised to find an audience of only about two hundred people.
 He was also a touch disappointed that there were no more than half a dozen ‘representatives of the lapsed masses’ in amongst thoroughly respectable shopkeepers and artisans.